featurevisor/featurevisor/docs/use-cases/remote-configuration.md

 - [Managing user entitlements](/docs/use-cases/entitlements)
 - [Testing in production](/docs/use-cases/testing-in-production)

-## How to notify applications about datafile changes?
+## How do applications get latest configuration?

 There are two ways this can happen: